MaskRay/telegramircd/README.md

 ## Known issues

 - No participants in chat.
 - Messages from the user is not logged.
-I do not know how to receive a copy of messages the user send.
+I do not know how to receive a copy of messages the user sends.
 - Sometimes `struct.error: required argument is not an integer` when calling `self.channel_get_participants(channel)`